 The bottom line for investors is to avoid margin calls at all costs.
 The best way to do that is to closely monitor your investments to make sure you have plenty of money in your margin account to cover the maintenance requirement, whether it's 25 percent or higher.
 This requires a second cash account from which you can quickly and easily transfer money into the margin account.

-For lots more information on investing, follow the links on the next page.
+For lots more information on investing, follow the links below.